Ventricular Assist Devices

 Mechanical circulatory assist device

-You may need a VAD if you have heart failure.
-This health problem means your heart can no longer pump the amount of blood your body needs to work properly.
+You may need an LVAD if you have advanced heart failure that does not get better with medicine or other procedures.
+Heart failure means your heart can no longer pump the amount of blood your body needs to work correctly.
 Your heart is too weak.
 Heart failure may happen if you have heart disease.
-Other health problems such as diabetes and high blood pressure can also damage and weaken the heart.
-A VAD can help you feel better and be more active.
+Other health problems, such as diabetes and high blood pressure, can also damage and weaken the heart.
+An LVAD can help you feel better and live longer.

 Have heart failure that doesn’t get better with medicine or other treatments.
-For example cardiac resynchronization therapy (CRT)
+For example, cardiac resynchronization therapy (CRT).
+CRT is a special pacemaker that paces both sides of your heart to improve the flow of blood to the lungs and the rest of the body.

 Have heart failure and are waiting for a heart transplant